Navideck/Gesturedeck-Android/README.md

 class MainActivity : GesturedeckActivity()
 ```

-#### Option 2: Manually feed touch events to Gesturedeck
+#### Option 2: Manually initialize Gesturedeck

-If you prefer manual control, you can manually feed touch events to Gesturedeck.
+If you prefer manual control, you can manually initialize Gesturedeck.
 Follow these steps:

 1. Initialize Gesturedeck manually by passing the activity or context in the constructor: